Ig0tU/ChatGPT-Micro-Cap-Experiment/README.md

 Updates are posted weekly on my blog — more coming soon!

 One final shameless plug: (https://substack.com/@nathanbsmith?utm_source=edit-profile-page)

+## 🤝 Contributing

+Interested in improving the AI analysis or adding new features?
+Contributions welcome!

+- Add support for new local models
+- Improve portfolio analysis prompts
+- Enhance risk management algorithms
+- Add new visualization features

 Find a mistake in the logs or have advice?
 Please Reach out here: nathanbsmith.business@gmail.com